vquand/WiktionaryParser/readme.md

 #### Contributions

 If you want to add features/improvement or report issues, feel free to send a pull request!
+If it is for Vietnamese, you can send PR here.
+If it is for the general version, please refer to Suyash458's work.

 #### License